lshippy/db-observability-demo/README.md

   - Loki endpoint for logs
   - Cloud Access Policy token with metrics:write and logs:write permissions

+## Expected Outcome

+After performing the steps in either of the use cases below, your MySQL database should appear in the Grafana Cloud Database Observability app:

+1. **Access Grafana Cloud**: Log into your Grafana Cloud instance
+2. **Navigate to Database Observability**: Go to the Database Observability app
+3. **View Queries Overview**: Your MySQL database should appear in the [Queries Overview dashboard](https://grafana.com/docs/grafana-cloud/monitor-applications/database-observability/navigate-queries-overview/)
+4. **Monitor Activity**: You should see:
+   - Query metrics and performance data
+   - Load test activity (if running stress tests)
+   - Database migration activity (during Grafana upgrades)
+   - Real-time query samples and wait events

 ---

 # Use Case 1: Database Load Testing & Performance Monitoring